openedx/edx-documentation/en_us/shared/getting_started/create_activate_account.rst

   your accounts, you sign in to your edX.org or edX Edge account automatically whenever you sign in to the external account.

-Creating an edX.org or edX Edge account has two steps.
+Creating an account for edx.org or edX Edge has two steps.

-#. :ref:`Create the account <edX Create an Account>` on the edX.org or edX Edge
+#. :ref:`Create an account <edX Create an Account>` on the edX.org or edX Edge
-   website.
+   website, or from the edX mobile app (for edX.org accounts only).
 #. :ref:`Activate the account <edX Activate an Account>` by using an email
    message that you receive automatically after your account is created.